California governor signs vaccine bills he demanded

 “This goes past vaccines and is again a major government overreach,” said Republican Assemblyman Devon Mathis of Visalia, adding that, “Our medically fragile children are what are at stake.”

 Newsom demanded a phase-out period for medical exemptions similar to one allowed when California eliminated personal belief vaccine exemptions in 2015.
-A kindergartener with an exemption could retain it through 6th grade, for instance, while a 7th grader could be exempted through high school.
+A kindergartener with an exemption could retain it through sixth grade, for instance, while a seventh grader could be exempted through high school.

 The companion bill also would allow officials to revoke any medical exemptions written by a doctor who has faced disciplinary action.